eonil/ClangWrapper.Swift/README.md

 	not allocate resources internally.
 -	For your safety and convenience, all proxy objects will be tracked and `dispose`d when `Index` deinitializes if it has not been disposed.
+-	Enums constant values are copied from `libclang` headers if they're explicitly defined.